matomo-org/developer-documentation/docs/generated/master/Piwik/Http.md

 #### Description

-The next chunk&#039;s byte range is determined by the existing file&#039;s size and the expected file size, which is stored in the piwik_option table before starting a download.
+The next chunk's byte range
+is determined by the existing file's size and the expected file size, which is stored in the piwik_option table before starting a download.
 The expected file size is obtained through a `HEAD` HTTP request.